Our Farm to Families Program

 How You Can Help!

-Funding for this program is provided by the Community Foundation of the Hudson Valley’s Farm Fresh Food Grant program as well as generous individual donors and sponsorship from local businesses in the community.
+Funding for this program is also supported by generous individual donors and sponsorship from local businesses in the community.
 Please help support this program by becoming a donor!

 More about Food Justice here.